kmwtechnology/lucille-example/README.md

 # Getting Started

 - Include `lucille-core` and `lucille-bom` as a maven dependency.
 - Set up the run configurations.
-You can find `run/example.conf`.
+You can find `example.conf`.
 - Compile the code to create the necessary jar files, `mvn clean install` in the top directory.
-- Run `./run/runIngest.sh` which runs a java process
+- Run `./lucille.sh` which runs a java process

 You can create your own stages, connectors, etc. by adding them to the src code and using them in a configuration file.